Cian-Murray-Doyle/Food-Price-Forecast/README.md

 ![](images/cleaned_table.PNG)

-In order to leverage this code to analysis more than just one dataset we are going to wrap our code so far into a function, that will allow for us to simply plug in a dataset without altering any code.
+In order to leverage this code to analyse more than just one dataset we are going to wrap our code so far into a function, that will allow us to simply plug in a dataset without altering any code.

 ``` r
 read_price_data <- function(commodity) {